kvshvlin/yourmailproject/forartists.md

 - You need to complete illustrating the blank postcards in a month from the day you receive it.
 - It would be better if you can complete your submission as soon as possible.

+**Post-production**.

+Once you finish creating your handmade illustrated postcards, send them to us.
+When your part ends, is when ours has begun!
+- We will collect your handmade illustrated postcards, and photograph it.
+- We will showcase it on Instagram, also tag you for exposure and publicity.
+- We handle everyone's complaints, inventory, packaging, return orders, and shipping.
+- So that you can meditate away and lose yourself in spellbound creativity.